xpack/web-doxygen/website/docs/manual/pages/config.md

 <dd>The <span class="doxyComputerOutput">EXTERNAL_TOOL_PATH</span> tag can be used to extend the search path (PATH environment variable) so that external tools such as <span class="doxyComputerOutput">latex</span> and <span class="doxyComputerOutput">gs</span> can be found.

 :::info
-<p>Directories specified with EXTERNAL_TOOL_PATH are added in front of the path already specified by the PATH variable, and are added in the order specified.</p>
+Directories specified with EXTERNAL_TOOL_PATH are added in front of the path already specified by the PATH variable, and are added in the order specified.
 :::

 :::info
-<p>This option is particularly useful for macOS version 14 (Sonoma) and higher, when running Doxygen from Doxywizard, because in this case any user-defined changes to the PATH are ignored.
-A typical example on macOS is to set</p>
+This option is particularly useful for macOS version 14 (Sonoma) and higher, when running Doxygen from Doxywizard, because in this case any user-defined changes to the PATH are ignored.
+A typical example on macOS is to set

 <pre><code>EXTERNAL_TOOL_PATH = /Library/TeX/texbin /usr/local/bin
 </code></pre>

-<p>together with the standard path, the full search path used by doxygen when launching external tools will then become</p>
+together with the standard path, the full search path used by doxygen when launching external tools will then become

 <pre><code>PATH=/Library/TeX/texbin:/usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin